Your state’s best independent family-friendly restaurant

 Idaho: Egg Mann and Earl, Boise

-The best family-friendly restaurants make you feel like part of their family – and that's exactly what it’s like to dine at Egg Mann and Earl.
-It’s especially good for brunch dishes, as the name suggests, and also for those days when some of the adults may be nursing headaches… The hangover hash comes especially recommended, as do the mimosas.
+The best family-friendly restaurants make you feel like you're part of their family – and that's exactly what it’s like to dine at Egg Mann and Earl.
+The spot is especially good for brunch dishes, as the name suggests, and also for those days when some of the adults may be nursing headaches… The hangover hash comes especially recommended, complete with oozy and delicious cheesy hashbrowns.
 Order some unicorn French toast or other fun breakfast dishes for the kids and you might even get to enjoy them in peace.

 Illinois: Crosby’s Kitchen, Chicago

-Brunch has become a rather adult affair in many cities, but kids are positively encouraged at this homely restaurant.
-In fact, those under six eat free at select times.
-That’s not to say adults won’t adore the American comfort food (and cocktails) on offer at Crosby’s Kitchen.
+Brunch has become a rather adult affair in many cities, but kids are positively encouraged at this homey restaurant.
+That’s not to say adults won’t adore the American comfort food on offer at Crosby’s Kitchen.
 For those arriving with pushchairs, there’s plenty of space and absolutely no judgement when it comes to screaming and sticky fingers!
-With options like chicken fingers, PB&J sandwiches and skillet cookies, though, tantrums are far less likely.
+With options like cheesy eggs, PB&J sandwiches, and buttered noodles, though, tantrums are far less likely.

 Indiana: Oasis Diner, Plainfield